MU-Electronics/compute_module/Qt_windows.md

 # Qt remote deployment and debugging

-When create applications on Qt using the raspberry pi 3 platform, Qt creator can remotely deploy the compiled application to the raspberry pi.
-To do this first a cross-compiler needs to be installed along with a compiled version of Qt.
+When create applications on Qt for the raspberry pi 3 platform compute module 3 in particular is what we use; Qt creator can locally compile the application and remotely deploy the compiled application to the raspberry pi.
+This speeds up development massively especially when working with hardware (ADC, DAC etc).

+This guide will take you step by step how to setup your windows environment to cross comply and remotely deploy to your pi3.

 ## Pre-checks

 ### Mac / Linux

-This guide will not work on mac / linux please referr to the mac / linux guide.
+This guide will not work on mac / linux please refer to the mac / linux guide which will be wrote and stored in this repo.

 ### Enable SSH on Pi

 Ensure ssh is enabled on the pi, a guide to this can be found in the repo.

-### Etherent support on Pi
+###  Networking capabilities on Pi

 Ensure the raspberry pi has networking capabilities.
-A guide to adding ethernet can be found in this repo.
+A guide to adding Ethernet to the CM3 can be found in this repo.
-Boot up the PI and run the below, taking note of the IP address of the device.
+Boot up the PI and run the below, taking note of the IP address for the device.

 ```bash
 ifconfig